 Advent 7: Mary says YES (Luke 1.
 39-56)

-It’s astonishing that Mary said yes so quickly because becoming miraculously pregnant was going to cause her some real problems
+It is surprising that Mary didn’t need to think about it for longer before saying yes because becoming pregnant whilst unmarried was going to cause her some real problems in her culture.

 When we obey God, do we do so with joy or through gritted teeth?